rossbachp/dockerbox/docker-images/tomcat8/README.md

     OK - Listed applications for virtual host localhost /manager:running:0:manager

-Password can be extract from logs:
+The admin password can be extract from logs:

     $ docker logs tomcat8 | head
     => Creating and admin user with a random password in Tomcat